Sleep and Productivity: Know the Relationship

-An analyses conducted in Australia pointed towards high direct and indirect costs associated with sleep disorders.
-According to an estimate, financial costs of suffering is around 1.55% while non- financial costs represents 4.6% of Australian gross domestic product.
+An analysis conducted in Australia pointed towards high direct and indirect costs associated with sleep disorders.
+According to an estimate, the financial costs of suffering are around 1.55% while non-financial costs represent 4.6% of the Australian gross domestic product.

 In the United States, the statistics indicate that loss of productivity to the extent of US$ 136.4 billion can be attributed to sleep deprivation.
 However, the data in India is still scant, which could be an indication of undermining the impact of sleep disorders in our country.